dirtbags/moth/docs/CONTRIBUTING.md

 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

 1. Fork the repo.
-Optionally create a branch from `master`.
+Optionally create a branch from `main`.
 2. If you've changed code, modify tests that fail on the old code, and pass on the new code.
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.